If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

 Acrylic medium is a versatile product for use with acrylic paint and in mixed-media projects.
 A liquid that’s milky when wet and translucent when dry, it can be added to acrylic to increase fluidity; the more you add, the thinner and more transparent the color will become.
 This makes it particularly handy for glazes and blending.
 It can also be used to create a clear ground on canvas or paper in place of gesso, and it works as an adhesive for use in collage and image transfers.
 Most acrylic mediums come in two finishes: glossy and matte.
 Since acrylics tend to have a glossy finish to begin with, choosing a matte medium to mix in with your paints can make a significant difference in your work’s final appearance.
-Whether you simply want a matte finish or are looking to play around with several effects, we have recommendations for some of the top acrylic matte mediums.
+Whether you simply want a matte finish or are looking to play around with several effects, we have recommendations for some of the top acrylic matte mediums (and one matte varnish).
 Read on.

-1. Golden Fluid Matte Medium
+Golden Fluid Matte Medium

-2. Liquitex Professional Fluid Medium, Matte
+Liquitex Professional Acrylic Matte Medium

 Golden Open Acrylic Matte Medium